tylerharter/cs301-projects/spring19/p8/stage2.md

 The span is the difference in years between year of the first movie they directed and the last one they directed.
-Answer with a dictionary mapping name to years worked.
+Answer with a dictionary, mapping name to years worked.
 It should look like this:

 ```
 {'Howard Hawks': 42,